 Teen Drug Use

 Adolescents are more vulnerable, and teen drug use is a significant concern.
-The impact of social influence and the desire to fit in with them can be a significant factor in a teen’s decision to use drugs.
+The allure of substances, especially when considering the most frequently abused drugs by teens, can be intensified by the impact of social influence and the desire to fit in.
 Risk factors include a history of family violence or neglect, low self-esteem, and poor academic performance.

 Drug Use and Its Consequences: What You Need to Know